- Expand your Marketing and Outreach

 What is a cookie?
 A cookie is a small package of data, set and read by a website’s code, and stored on a person’s web browser for a period of time.
 They track activity and power certain website functionality.
 Cookies serve to help with functionality that happens over time.
 Such as across pages when browsing a website or across more than one visit to a website.

-We found one cookie set by our content management system, Statamic.
+We found one cookie set by our content management system, Craft CMS.
 It is a technical cookie used when logging in to the site to manage content.